apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 I am so sad I discovered her music so late into 2023 (pretty much the last month of 2023).
 But I am making it up for it in 2024.

 I don't really listen to anything remotely jazz.
-It is not that Laufey is necessarily jazz, but I do also think that she is able to really combine some interesting jazz elements into more modern pop music.
+It is not that Laufey is necessarily jazz (frankly her style of music wouldn't be the first thing I think of when someone says jazz), but I do also think that she is able to really combine some interesting jazz elements into more modern pop music.
 And I do find that a good change from the other songs that I do listen to.
 Not to mention that she's an amazing vocalist as well, probably one of the best in the modern days.

 The whole album _Bewitched_ is a great one, but _Lovesick_ hits me especially.
 The song lyrics would fit with most other love songs from normal pop music, but the music that accompanies it is more unusual compared to other pop music.
 Not to mention that Laufey's voice is absolutely incredible.